Montclair, New Jersey: Bus

 All of these routes except #97, #191, and #705 were trolley lines originally, operated by the Public Service Railway.
 A trolley garage existed on Bloomfield Avenue.
-In the 1930s and 1950s the trolleys were destroyed and replaced with buses.
+In the 1930s and 1950s, the trolleys were destroyed and replaced with buses.

-DeCamp Bus Lines routes 33 and 66 run through Montclair to the Port Authority Bus Terminal in New York City, carrying primarily commuters.
+DeCamp Bus Lines routes 33 and 66 ran through Montclair to the Port Authority Bus Terminal in New York City until April 2023, carrying primarily commuters.